I think you'll agree, it's really hard to qualify leads on your website.

 - TY page design with moderate traction

-- TY page design with highest level of user engagement.
+- TY page design with the highest level of user engagement.

 You'd be right if you said Thank You Page 3 was the best performing.